Inventive ‘The Book of Disquiet’ has U.S. premiere at Montclair State

 There’s no plot and, certainly, no tidy resolution in this music/theater/film piece, which is making its American premiere in Montclair.
 It’s more like an extended meditation, the focus constantly shifting between the film (and the different characters within the film), the music, and what’s going on, onstage.
 A character in the film slides a piece of paper under a door, and West pulls it out from under one of the large circles that adorn the stage; percussionist Chris Thompson steps out from among the other musicians to take a solo, gracefully striking one of the other circles.

 Ana Moura has a luminous presence as a mysterious woman in the film who sings two fado songs (written by van der Aa).
-And West plays Soares with great ugency, a writer grappling with the truth, struggling to express the inexpressable.
+And West plays Soares with great ugency, a writer grappling with the truth, struggling to express the inexpressible.

 “I am the size of what I see,” says Soares.